vklachkov/blackgpib/README.md

 There is no illustrated guide, and there won't be one until a new version of the board is developed.
 If you are interested in assembling a prototype, you can find the board project files and their description in the [`hardware/`](./hardware/) folder.

+## Prepare Raspberry Pi

+For stable work please setup a real-time (RT) kernel on your Raspberry Pi.
+Otherwise, sometimes the emulator may sometimes hang and the Compass will show timeout errors.

+To build kernel please read official instruction from Raspberry Pi: https://www.raspberrypi.com/documentation/computers/linux_kernel.html.

+Before building, check the "Configure the kernel" section and enable Real Time mode.
+You'll need to select "Fully Preemptible Kernel (Real-Time)" in menu "General Setup" -> "Preemption Model".

 ## How to Build Software

 To build the project, you need to install the latest [Rust](https://rust-lang.org/) compiler.